 These are all reliable ways to boost your initial views, which will help you out in the search rankings.

 Start building links to the video and get embeds

-You’ll want to build links to the video and get embeds as well.
-YouTube can take the heat of pretty much whatever types of links you want to throw at it.
+As far as including internal/external links, YouTube can take the heat of pretty much whatever types of links you want to throw at it.